lakshrajkumar26/bank-information-management-system/backend/APIEndPoints.md

 **Base URL:** `/api/users`

-> These routes are protected and require a valid JWT + role
+> These routes are protected and require a valid JWT + role  ✅ (not requried)

 | Method | Endpoint     | Roles Allowed              | Description                        |
 |--------|--------------|----------------------------|------------------------------------|